flatcloud0b3/power-dojo/doc/DOCKER_advanced_setups.md

 <a name="exposed_rpc_zmq"/>

-## bitcoind RPC API ans ZMQ notifications exposed to external apps ##
+## bitcoind RPC API and ZMQ notifications exposed to external apps ##

 By default, access to the RPC API of your bitcoind is restricted to Docker containers hosted on the "dojonet" network.